slarse/duplicate-checkcast-remover/README.md

 }
 ```

-See that it added a checkcast another checkcast in the main method?
+See that it added another checkcast in the main method (index 9)?
 Strange, right?
 It makes no functional difference,
-and probably doesn't affect performance either, but caused absolute havoc in the bytecode comparisons in my thesis
+and probably doesn't affect performance either.
+It caused absolute havoc in my thesis project, however, as I needed to
+compare classfiles for equality.
+Rogue parentheses causing the comparison verdicts to become not equal caused major
+issues.

-project.
-Try using `duplicate-checkcast-remover` on the new classfile, and then viewing it again.
-The duplicated
+Try using `duplicate-checkcast-remover` on the new classfile with the duplicated cast, and then viewing it again.
-cast will be gone.
+The duplicated cast will be gone.
 Try running the file, too, it should still print 1!

 # License
 This project is licensed under the [Apache 2.0](LICENSE) license.
 It is almost a straight copy of